ImperialCollegeLondon/guikit/docs/howtos/add_plugin.md

 The `central` method provides one `wx.Window` object as ouput, which will replace the notebook.
 This can be anythinng thay you could use as a `page` in the `tabs` case above.

-In order to use the central widget layout, you will need to disbale the notebook one in the `config.py` file with:
+In order to use the central widget layout, you will need to disable the notebook one in the `config.py` file with:

 ```python